Diversity and Inclusion

 WVU Law is committed to increasing diversity in the classroom and the legal profession.

-Photo: a meeting of the WVU Law chapter of the Leadership Council on Legal Diversity.
+Photo: the WVU Law chapter of the Leadership Council on Legal Diversity.

 At WVU Law, we strive to create a safe environment that is welcoming to students, faculty and staff from diverse backgrounds and life experiences.
 It's who we are.
 It's part of our culture of excellence.